Department of Agriculture v. Moreno: Procedural history

-In a class action in the United States District Court for the District of Columbia, the plaintiffs sought declaratory and injunctive relief against the enforcement of the unrelated person provision of §3(e).
+In a class action in the United States District Court for the District of Columbia, the plaintiffs sought declaratory and injunctive relief against the enforcement of the unrelated person provision of Section 3(e).

-A three-judge District Court was convened and held that §3(e) violated the Due Process Clause of the Fifth Amendment because it created a classification that achieved apparently unintended results and was not relevant to the stated purpose of the Act or justifiable by reference to an independent purpose (345 F Supp 310).
-The US District Court for the District of Columbia held that the "related household" limitation of §3 of the Food Stamp Act of 1964, 7 U.S.C.S. § 2012(e), was invalid as violative of the Due Process Clause of the Fifth Amendment as it created an irrational classification, in violation of the equal protection component of that clause.
+A three-judge District Court panel was convened and held that Section 3(e) violated the Due Process Clause of the Fifth Amendment because it created a classification that achieved unintended results and was not relevant to the stated purpose of the Act or justifiable by reference to an independent purpose (345 F Supp 310).
+The US District Court for the District of Columbia held that the "related household" limitation of Section 3 of the Food Stamp Act of 1964, 7 U.S.C.S. § 2012(e), was invalid for violating the Due Process Clause of the Fifth Amendment as it created an irrational classification, in violation of the equal protection component of that clause.

 Decision

 Majority opinion

-In an opinion by Justice William J. Brennan, Jr., the Supreme Court affirmed the lower courts' ruling that the statutory classification was invalid.
+In an opinion by Justice William J. Brennan Jr., the Supreme Court affirmed the lower courts' ruling that the statutory classification was invalid.

 Under traditional equal protection analysis, a legislative classification must be sustained if the classification itself is "rationally related to a legitimate governmental interest."
 However, the Court held that the challenged classification, which excludes unrelated household members, did not rationally further the goal of preventing fraud.

 While the Fifth Amendment contains no equal protection clause, it forbids discrimination that is so unjustifiable as to be violative of due process; hence, it nonetheless imposes various equal protection requirements on the federal government.
 That doctrine is commonly referred to as "reverse incorporation," as it is essentially the opposite of "incorporation", or the application of parts of the Bill of Rights (otherwise applicable only to the Federal government) to the states via the Fourteenth Amendment.

-There was little legislative history to indicate the purposes of "unrelated person" provision of §3(e).
+There was little legislative history to indicate the purposes of "unrelated person" provision of Section 3(e).
 What legislative history that did exist showed that this was intended to prevent "hippies" and "hippie communes" from participating in the food stamp program.
 However, a purpose to discriminate against hippies cannot, on its own, be a sufficient justification.
 Aside from this purpose, the Government argued that there was a legitimate government interest in minimizing fraud in the administration of the food stamp program.
 However, the classification acted to exclude not only those who were likely to abuse the program but also those who were in need of the aid but could not afford to alter their living arrangements so as to retain their eligibility.

 The Court held that the "unrelated person" provision was irrelevant to the stated purpose of the Food Stamp Act.
 Because it did not operate to rationally further the prevention of fraud, it was not rationally related to furthering any legitimate government interest.